 This isn't the first time that we've taken a closer look at the "clean label" movement and given the way things are going it probably won't be the last.

-Like we mentioned during the last time that we covered “clean label” supplements, as of now there is no official (i.e. FDA-provided) definition for "clean label."
-That being acknowledged, if after sifting through the larger discussion concerning "clean labeling" you can put together a definition that looks something like this:
+Like we mentioned the last time that we covered clean label supplements, as of now there is no official (i.e. FDA-provided) definition for "clean label."
+That being acknowledged, if after sifting through the larger discussion concerning "clean labeling" you can put together a definition it would look something like this:

 “Clean Label” dietary supplements are those made with simple-to-understand and minimally processed ingredients.
 Typically, a “clean label” supplement will be free of synthetic ingredients or preservatives, GMOs, allergens and gluten.

 Some production methods are perceived as less natural while some food ingredients are seen as unhealthy and unfamiliar, like artificial additives.
 Clean label refers to manufacturing a product using as few ingredients as possible, especially those ingredients that consumers identify as wholesome and naturally sourced.
 These clean label supplements have no artificial ingredients or synthetic chemicals, and it has become associated with “trust” with manufacturers of food.

 This phenomenon, often referred to as the - clean label trend – has food manufacturers around the world sit up and take notice and they are eager to communicate to consumers, whether a certain ingredient or additive is not present or if the food has been produced using a more natural production method like organic agriculture.

 Keeping all of this in mind, it's the responsibility of brand owners and manufacturers to create supplement products that stay true to these guidelines.

 - Contains no additives

 - Sustainably sourced

 What Are the Challenges While Creating Clean Label Supplements?